Gibraltar Broadcasting Corporation

 The Gibraltar Broadcasting Corporation (GBC) is Gibraltar's public service broadcaster.
-It has provided the community with a radio and television service since 1962.
+It has provided the British Overseas Territory with radio and television services since its establishment in December 1963.
+The majority of its current programmes are in English, along with specific broadcasts in Llanito and Spanish.

 History

+The broadcasts of Gibraltar Television began on 1 October 1962 and broadcast on VHF channel 6.
+The station's voting shares were divided between Prescott Ltd., a local company, which held 51% of the shares, Scottish Television with 39% and US network NBC wiith 10%.

-Modelled on the BBC, the corporation was established in 1963 with the merger of Gibraltar Television, a private company, and the Government-owned radio service, Radio Gibraltar which started regular broadcasting in 1958.
-Unlike the BBC, the majority of GBC's funding comes in the form of a grant from the Government.
+Modelled on the BBC, the corporation was established in 1963 with the merger of Gibraltar Television, a private company, and the Government-owned radio service, Radio Gibraltar, which started regular broadcasting in 1958.
+Unlike the BBC, the majority of GBC's funding comes in the form of a grant from the government.
 GBC did receive a small amount of income from the levying of a television licence fee.
 However, it was announced in Gibraltar's budget speech of 23 June 2006 that the TV licence was to be abolished.

 The board

 The activities of the corporation are controlled and governed by a board consisting of a chairman and not more than seven members appointed by the governor.
-Subject only to any directions of the Governor-in-Council the board is responsible for the corporation's policy.
+Subject only to any directions of the governor-in-council, the board is responsible for the corporation's policy.

 The corporation appoints a general manager and other staff to carry out its policies and the board is empowered to delegate any of their duties to their employees except responsibility for policy.
 Within GBC the board's powers are absolute.

 The chairman and board thus work through their permanent staff, headed by a general manager, who are responsible to the board.

 Although the chief concern of the board is undoubtedly broad policy, once laid down it is left to the general manager and senior staff, whom they appoint to carry out as trustees of the public interest in broadcasting.
 In view of their ultimate responsibility for everything that is broadcast, it is the board's duty to take an active interest not only in the programmes, but also in the financial and staff policies of the corporation.

 This is done through a number of sub-committees in which board members and senior staff participate in decisions relating to the treatment of political and public affairs, finance and development, and programmes.
-Only the House of Assembly has the power to change the ordinance and the Governor-in-Council the directions.
+Only the House of Assembly has the power to change the ordinance and the governor-in-council the directions.